 We have Ditones which equals two whole notes or tones.
 Tritone in music is an interval that spans to 3 tones or whole steps.

-Melodic and Harmonic Intervals In Music
+Harmonic and Melodic Intervals In Music

 Primarily, intervals can be of two types.
 Harmonic and Melodic.
 This can be grouped Based on different requirements.